 A related concern is that the proposed instructions speak in terms of the jury finding the defendant guilty of the greater offense before considering imperfect self-defense.
 For example, CR 1451 states, "You must consider imperfect self-defense only if you find the defendant guilty of [Aggravated Murder][Attempted Aggravated Murder][Murder][Attempted Murder]."
 But if the jury ultimately finds that the State has not disproven imperfect self-defense beyond a reasonable doubt, then the defendant is not guilty of the greater crime.
-We therefore recommend that when describing the jury's finding on the greater offense the instructions should speak in terms of the jury having found that the State proved all the elements of the greater offense.
+We therefore recommend that when describing the jury's finding on the greater offense the instructions should speak in terms of the jury having found that the State proved all the elements of the greater offense, or some similar phrasing, not that the jury has found the defendant guilty of the greater offense.
 This change would need to be incorporated into CR 1450, 1451, 1452, and the Special Verdict Form.